Skip to main content

 2

-In the Agent menu, click Sources, then Website to view your website settings, URL list, and crawling options.
+In the Agent menu, click Website to view your website settings, URL list, and crawling options.

 3